genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

 ## Encoding genomic coordinates

-With the genomic coordinate system enabled, you can encode the genomic coordinates
+When a genome has been specified, you can encode the genomic coordinates
 conveniently:

 ```json